nikiimisal/3-tier_Architecture_Related/CLOUD_WATCH & AUTOscalling.md

 Provide a meaningful name for your Auto Scaling group.

 ii.
 Launch Template Setup
+>>Ensure that Auto-assign Public IPv4 address is enabled for both subnets—websubnet and websubnetZoneB.
+To configure this :<br>
+  • Open the VPC console, then go to Subnets.<br>
+  • Select each subnet, click Actions → Edit subnet settings.<br>
+  • Check Enable auto-assign public IPv4 address, and click Save.<br>

 Click Create launch template to generate a new template.

 • Assign a logical name to the template (e.g., my-template) and specify a version identifier.